 Your personal data will be processed also by our main contractor Lightcurve.
 Lisk and Lightcurve act as Joint-controllers in regards to this processing activity, since Lightcurve helps us to host and manage Lisk Faucet.

 Lisk runs two programs which are open for anybody to apply to:

 - Lisk Bug Bounty Program (https://lisk.io/bug-bounty-program);

-In order to participate in both programs, one needs to file a submission (an application for Lisk Builders Program; report a bug for Lisk Bug Bounty Program).
+In order to participate in both programs, one needs to file a submission (an application for Lisk Builders Program; report a bug for Lisk Bug Bounty Program); the applicable legal basis is the performance of the contract or in order to take steps prior to entering into a contract under GDPR Art.6.1(b) (Terms and Conditions).
 For the purpose of reviewing the submission we will process the applicant’s: